Bioconductor/bioconductor.org/content/about/awards.md

 # FAQ
 * __Am I allowed to nominate more than one person?__
 Yes.
-We appreciate if you limit your nominations to 3 people.
+We appreciate it if you limit your nominations to no more than 3 people.
 * __Can the same individual be awarded multiple times (in different years)?__
 Yes.
 However, it has to be clear that the contributions that the individual is recognized for are different and "new" contributions that occured after the previous award was granted.
 * __Are self-nominations allowed?__